 For the Britax Frontier ClickTight seat, the structural damage from the test was so extensive that the seat’s harness pulled through the seat completely.
 In two of the tests involving the Britax Pioneer seat, using a 62-pound dummy, the structure of the seat that supported the headrest and harness broke completely.

 At the law firm of Michael T. Gibson, P.A. we understand that your children are your most precious cargo and we want to make sure they travel safely.
-If you have been involved in a car accident and your child suffered a catastrophic injury or fatal injury as a result, you need to contact an experienced Orlando auto accident attorney immediately.
+If you have been involved in a car accident and your child suffered a catastrophic injury or fatal injury as a result, you need to contact an experienced Orlando car accident lawyer immediately.
 These injuries and fatalities can be the result of multiple factors, including the negligence of another driver or a manufacturer defect, such as a failed seatbelt, airbag or poorly designed car seat.
 At our firm, we have the resources to fight the car manufacturers for failing to provide adequate protection for children and the big insurance companies.
 Feel free to fill out our quick contact form on our website to discuss your legal options in more detail.